 On the other hand, white-box and grey-box pentests have the aura of immense, lengthy, and cumbersome exercises.
 They presumably require the pentesters to go through all the available functionality and read the application source code in its entirety to complete the testing.
 But in fact, it is far from the truth, because all available functionality must be tested in a black-box pentest as well, and access to the source code only accelerates the process and shrinks the time needed to complete the job.

 You see, given access to the source code and other information about the system’s internal workings, pentesters can be much more efficient as they do not need to spend a lot of time to diagnose each vulnerability.
 Instead, they can refer to the source code and directly see how software developers implement the functionality they are testing at the moment.
 It saves us tons of effort and a lot of time, allowing us to complete a day’s work within an hour.

 Thus, the webinar

-So this is why we have decided to record a video where we go through the significant misconceptions about the modes of pentesting and debunk them one by one.
+So this is why we have decided to record a video where we go through the consequential pentesting method misconceptions and debunk them one by one.
 We hope you enjoy this video and learn from it.
 And most importantly, we hope you will share it and pass the word on.

 Thank you to all of you who have attended our webinar!
 It was an excellent experience for the hosts and a fruitful discussion for everybody.
-We have covered a lot of ground and cleared out our professional opinion.
-And most importantly: we have put it on record, so now we can direct the interested audience to the YouTube video below.
+We have covered a lot and most importantly: we have put it on record, so now we can direct the interested audience to the YouTube video below.
 The slides are also available at this link.

-The penetration testing efficiency debate is far from being over.
-But we believe we have made a good contribution, dissolved a few misconceptions, and clarified a few uncertainties.
-We will continue to learn from our professional experience.
-If our views change, we will update you in a future webinar.
-So stay tuned, subscribe to this blog, our social media accounts, and our YouTube channel.
+The penetration testing efficiency debate is not over yet, but we believe we have made a good contribution, dissolved a few misconceptions, and clarified a few uncertainties.
+We will continue to learn from our professional experience, and if our views change, we will update you in a future webinar.
+So stay tuned, subscribe to this blog our social media accounts, and to our YouTube channel.